filecoin-project/venus/README.md

 #

-## Networks
+## Developer Networks

-See [Networks](https://github.com/filecoin-project/go-filecoin/wiki/Networks) in the wiki for a description of developer Filecoin networks and instructions for connecting your nodes to them.
+There are currently 2 developer networks (aka devnets) available for development and testing.
+Both are subject to _**frequent downtimes and breaking changes**_.
+See [Networks](https://github.com/filecoin-project/go-filecoin/wiki/Networks) in the wiki for a description of these developer networks and instructions for connecting your nodes to them.

 #